We may earn affiliate commissions for the recommended products. Learn more.

 Autofill

 Proton Pass and 1Password offer autofill to quicken the process of filling in your credentials in online login forms.
-With 1Password, you can also fill in credit card details using autofill, while Proton Pass doesn’t have this functionality yet.
+You can also use both to fill in credit card details using autofill.
+AlthoughProton Pass only introduced this functionality in early 2026.

 Our hands-on tests showed that Proton Pass’ autofill feature has some room for improvement.
 For example, the app didn’t always suggest saving the credentials we used when creating new accounts.
 Thankfully, the feature worked smoothly across all platforms with pre-saved credentials.
-Plus, autofill is user initiated, meaning the service doesn’t automatically enter your credentials unless you explicitly ask it to.
+Plus, autofill is user-initiated, meaning the service doesn’t automatically enter your credentials unless you explicitly ask it to.

 1Password autofill on Pinterest